-For now, I’ll just tell you this: life in nature is about competing: animals compete with each other and plants compete with each other.
+I extend a bit more on this topic here.
+For now, I’ll just tell you this: life in nature is about competing.
+Animals compete with each other and plants compete with each other.

 About 1.5 billion years ago (life is 3.5 billion years), “life” split into two parts: plants and animals.

-Now, these two parts have different ways to defend themselves against predators.
+These two have different ways to defend themselves against predators.

 Animals mostly run away and sometimes, fight back.

-Plants don’t have this luxury, so over the years, they developed some chemical components (poison) to avoid being chewed by animals.
+Plants don’t have this luxury.
+Over the years, they developed some chemical components (poison) to avoid being chewed by animals.

-As it happens, only a very small fraction of plants are “digestible”, and for a majority of them, they are not natural but obtained after seed mixes experienced by farmers since the beginning of agriculture between 40 000-25 000 BC.
+As such, only a very small fraction of plants are “digestible”.
+Furthermore, the wide majority of plants consumed today are not natural.
+They have been obtained after seed mixes experienced by farmers since the beginning of agriculture between 40 000-25 000 BC.

 You may be afraid of modern GMOs, but a banana as you can buy one today is itself the product of a long evolution engineered by humans to make it more…”comestible”.